prof-rossetti/intro-to-python/notes/python/packages/sendgrid.md

 At this point you should be able to paste the following HTML into the "Code" tab, and the corresponding example data in the "Test Data" tab, and save each after you're done editing them.

-Example "Code" template which will specify the structure of all emails:
+Example "Code" template which will specify the structure of all emails :

 ```html
 <img src="https://www.shareicon.net/data/128x128/2016/05/04/759867_food_512x512.png">